Which COVID-19 vaccines have been FDA-authorized?

 Can we stop wearing masks and social distancing after getting vaccinated?

 No. Mask-wearing and social distancing are still necessary.
+We know that a vaccine will protect you from getting sick with the virus, but you may still have the ability to spread the disease to others.
 It’s important for everyone to continue using all the tools available to help stop this pandemic as we learn more about how COVID-19 vaccines work in real-world conditions.
 Cover your mouth and nose with a mask when around others, stay at least 6 feet away from others, avoid crowds, and wash your hands often.

 The vaccine was developed so rapidly.
 How do I know it went through rigorous testing?